 Unless otherwise authorized by law, colleges may not use State funds for the budget items listed in G.S.
-115D-32, since these items are the responsibility of the tax-levying
+115D-32, since these items are the responsibility of the tax-levying authority as defined in G.S.
+115D-2.

-History Note: Authority G.S.
-115D-5:

 1H SBCCC 200.86 Withholding of State Funds or Administrative Support